stripe/veneur/README.md

 * `veneur.import.response_duration_ns` - Time spent responding to import HTTP requests.
 This metric is broken into `part` tags for `request` (time spent blocking the client) and `merge` (time spent sending metrics to workers).
 * `veneur.import.request_error_total` - A counter for the number of import requests that have errored out.
 You can use this for monitoring and alerting when imports fail.

+### Service Discovery

+If you use service discovery (e.g. Consul) for forwarding or tracing, these metrics will be useful to you.
+Each of these is tagged with `service` that has a value matching the service name supplied via the config:

+* `veneur.discoverer.destination_number` - A gauge containing the number of hosts Veneur discovered and added to the hash ring.
+* `veneur.discoverer.errors` - A counter tracking the number of times the service discovery mechanism has failed to return *any* hosts.
+Note that Veneur will refuse to update it's list if there are 0 returned hosts and may use stale results until such as as > 1 host is returned.
+* `veneur.discoverer.update_duration_ns` - A timer describing the duration of service discovery calls.

 ## Error Handling

 In addition to logging, Veneur will dutifully send any errors it generates to a [Sentry](https://sentry.io/) instance.
 This will occur if you set the `sentry_dsn` configuration option.
 Not setting the option will disable Sentry reporting.